Helloskin vs The Ordinary

 declared, peptide by peptide

 Helloskin lists three peptides at clinical concentrations: 1.2% GHK-Cu, 5% Palmitoyl Tripeptide-1, 3% Palmitoyl Tetrapeptide-7.
-Every concentration on the label, every peptide working in its therapeutic range.
+Every concentration on the label, every peptide included at a declared cosmetic level.

 ↓ Helloskin · 3 peptides at clinical %